AMWA-TV/is-11/README.md

 ### What does it do?

-- Provides infomation about physical devices called Sinks associated with Receivers
+- Introduces Inputs associated with Sender and Outputs associated with Receivers
-- Allows to configure media parameters of Senders basing on information about Sinks
+- Allows to configure media parameters of Senders through its Inputs basing on information about Outputs of Receivers

 ### Why does it matter?